AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/index.md

 ## What is a pull request?

-A pull request is used to propose merging new changes saved in one branch into another branch.
+A pull request (PR) is used to propose merging new changes saved in one branch into another branch.
-In other words, you file a pull request to _request_ that your code be _pulled_ into another branch.
+In other words, you file a PR to _request_ that your code be _pulled_ into another branch.
-In most cases, pull requests are used to merge in changes from a [feature branch](../working-with-git/working-with-branches.md) into the `main` branch of the repository.
+In most cases, PRs are used to merge in changes from a [feature branch](../working-with-git/working-with-branches.md) into the `main` branch of the repository.

-Pull requests can be viewed on GitHub, and include:
+You can file PRs on GitHub and [request review](STUB-LINK to review) to ultimately be able to merge your code.
+The following components will be present in each PR:

 - A summary of line-by-line differences between the feature branch and the main branch.
 - A summary, written by the contributor, describing the contents of changes proposed in the pull request.